Frequently Asked Questions about Phuket

 3. How much money should I bring to Phuket?

-One of the most frequently asked questions and probably the strangest one since everyoneโs lifestyle is different.
-So here is my recommendation: donโt bring more money than necessary if you have an ATM or credit card.
-There are more ATMs in Phuket than flies on a horse, and the exchange rate isnโt bad, so why carry too much cash?
-Also, many shops and restaurants now accept credit cards without extra charge.
+One of the most frequently asked questions and probably the strangest one, since everyone’s lifestyle is different.
+So here is my recommendation: don’t bring more money than necessary if you have an ATM or credit card.
+There are more ATMs in Phuket than flies on a horse, and the exchange rate isn’t bad, so why carry too much cash?
+Also, many shops and restaurants now accept credit cards without an extra charge.

 4. Is 1,000 baht a lot in Thailand?

-If you travel to Thailand on a budget, 1,000 baht will mean a lot to you, and we got the question several times.
+If you travel to Thailand on a budget, 1,000 baht will mean a lot to you, and I get the question several times.
 There are several ways to look at it.
-If you travel on a strict small but, yes, you can have a good holiday in Phuket with just 1,000 baht per day, but it will require careful spending.
+If you travel on a strict small budget, yes, you can have a good holiday in Phuket with just 1,000 baht per day, but it will require careful spending.
 You can stay in a hostel, eat like locals, drink reasonably and enjoy beaches, temples and the many places that require little or no spending.
 Use the bus to get around or rent a cheap bike.
 Phuket is more expensive than the rest of the country, but you will be surprised how much you can do with just 1,000 baht per day.
 If you already have a hotel, 1,000 baht is a decent amount of money in Phuket; you can eat at restaurants, enjoy nightlife and go around with a tuk-tuk.
-Itโs not a luxury, but you can do a lot more.
-We write a full page about visiting Phuket with a small budget.
+It’s not a luxury, but you can do a lot more.
+I wrote a full page about visiting Phuket with a small budget.

 5. Where should I exchange money in Phuket?

-The exchange rate in the street is better than in your home country and often better than in the โofficialโ exchange rate booth.
-There are many illegal booths on the main roads of each town.
+The exchange rate in the street is better than in your home country and often better than in the ‘official’ exchange rate booth.
+There are many small booths on the main roads of each town.
 Usually, stalls display rates on a piece of paper.
-If you want to test if it is legal or not, try to take a photo with your mobile and see her/his upset reaction.
-(You would save a couple of baht at those, but some travellers seem to care).

 6. Are there ATMs in Phuket?